Blackspell1/ZolaConsole-Python/readme.md

 This is a faithful port of the **Zola Console** by **Evil Duck**.
 **Original C++ source** and video:
 📎 [Get the source code for the Zola Console (Google Drive)](https://drive.google.com/drive/folders/1wlQ0qxPRk73b1lVlOpOaTdNf_MmwdGTW)

-> "Yeah, the source code is super ugly — it's not for your admiration and I don't expect even the most competent programmer to understand why I wrote it the way that I did, it's just for compiling."

-> "Disclaimer: the timings aren't necessarily frame-perfect, but they're close enough to be useful."

 **If you're interested in cutting-edge Spiderman tech, check these out:**